hai-vr/documentation/docs/products/animator-as-code/migrating-v0-to-v1.md

     - All VRChat-related functions have been split between two classes of extension methods.
 - You are now encouraged to use a non-destructive workflow by generating an animator controller asset without relying on an existing animator controller asset.
     - VRChat methods that use a destructive workflow, such as `AacFlBase.CreateMainFxLayer()` are located on their own class of extension methods.
+- There are a few fixes in the inconsistency in the API, such as making fields and constructors private, and turning fields into properties with getters.

 ## Assembly definition

 If you use assembly definitions, change the assembly reference from `AnimatorAsCodeFramework` to the following: